The Centre has four broad research areas:

 Maldives Heritage Survey

-The Maldives Heritage Survey is led by Dr Michael Feener and funded by Arcadia.
-It aims to systematically inventory and document endangered tangible cultural heritage in the Maldives – including mosques, Muslim grave markers, the remains of Buddhist stupas, and other historical structures and physical objects – through digital photography, 3D terrestrial scanning, and GIS to create an open-access online heritage database.
+The Maldives Heritage Survey started at the Centre and was led by Dr Michael Feener and funded by Arcadia.
+Its aim was to create an inventory and document endangered tangible cultural heritage in the Maldives – including mosques, Muslim grave markers, the remains of Buddhist stupas, and other historical structures and physical objects – through digital photography, 3D terrestrial scanning, and GIS to create an open-access online heritage database.
+Professor Feener has since moved to a chair in Kyoto University, Japan.